Welcome to my home...

 Greetings, Fire Enthusiasts!

-At long last, book 6 will be published this Halloween.
+At long last, my 6th novel is released.
+It is entitled: The Color of Sound.
+It was published this Halloween.
 I had hoped for a summer release, but things happen.
 My wonderful editor had some personal challenges and then I had one trip after another this spring/summer: Georgia, to visit my brother's family; Boise, to visit son #2; and then Iceland.
 That's us to the left there.
 Rather than rush it through or fight distractions, I delayed it.

 “Close your eyes,” a voice prompts her.
 “This will hurt a little.”